mutluyuk/machinemetrics/machinemetrics.md

 <img src="png/MLCategories.png" width="900pt" />

-We designed this book for researchers who deal with data and aimed to provide toolkit which is easily accessible.
-When we started to learn these topics years ago, we did not know where to start and poke in each topic in that graph.
-We tried to learn one topic or how we can use it in our own research.
-We tried to identify the topics we can use as an applied microeconomics and in general as an economist as we are not dealing in robot navigation or game AI or similar topics in our research.
-Thus, we are only interested in subtopics which are relevant for our research such as dimension reduction and the structure discovery, the regression part and forecasting mostly for finance and so on (these topics from figure).
-We can use topics related to predictions and optimizations and some new insights.
-As a social scientist the part we can employ in our research is just some part of the topics in that figure.
-Because of that, when you discuss with someone who is in machine learning from computer science and robotics or AI sector and so on, they may try to explain where ML can be used as recommending songs, pictures, the fraud detection, computer vision, speech recognition, document classification, automated driving, but it may not be interesting or relevant for us directly.
-However, nearly all these subfields start and build on the statistical learning methods we will cover in this book.
+We designed this book for data-focused researchers aiming to provide an easily accessible toolkit which integrates causality with machine learning.
+When we first began exploring these topics years ago, we were uncertain about where to start and delved into various areas of machine learning mentioned in the table above.
+Our focus was on understanding individual topics and their applicability to our research.
+As applied microeconomists who have not been involved in fields like robot navigation or game AI, we concentrated on subtopics relevant to our work, such as dimension reduction, structure discovery, regression, and finance-related forecasting.
+Our interest mainly lies in areas related to causality, estimation, and optimization, as well as gaining new insights from raw data.
+As social scientists, only a portion of the topics in that table are applicable to our research.
+Thus, when discussing machine learning with professionals from computer science, robotics, or AI, they might highlight its use in song recommendations, image recognition, fraud detection, computer vision, speech recognition, document classification, and automated driving.
+Although these applications are fascinating, they do not directly relate to our area of expertise.
+However, it's noteworthy that nearly all these subfields are grounded in the statistical learning methods we cover in this book.

+To understand machine learning, envision it as teaching a computer in a way similar to how we teach a child, a concept we'll explore in depth in Chapter 4.
 Imagine guiding a child to distinguish between animals, particularly identifying what a dog is and what a cat is.
 By the end of this exercise, the child will learn to recognize these animals.
 Instead of detailing every nuance of what differentiates a dog from a cat, you might show the child various pictures of dogs and cats.
 Over time, the child will start to notice patterns and be able to differentiate between the two animals.
 Machine learning works in a similar way.
 You feed a computer lots of data (like pictures of cats and dogs), and over time, the computer learns to recognize the patterns in the data.

 Put simply, machine learning teaches computers to recognize patterns much as we teach children—though the former relies on data and algorithms, while the latter uses tangible examples and verbal explanations.
 Distinguishing between cats and dogs in images is just one facet of machine learning.
 Similarly, these techniques power our email filters to sort spam from important messages, enable virtual assistants like Siri or Alexa to understand voice commands, and help streaming platforms like Netflix or Spotify suggest movies or songs tailored to our preferences.
 These instances, alongside text analysis and speech recognition, underscore the pervasive role of machine learning in modern life.
 Yet, our primary emphasis will be on the techniques and uses of machine learning in data analysis, which is used for estimation procedures, data exploration, and causal inference.